Skip to main content

 Frequently asked — therapy in Baylor County

-Can I see a therapist by video from Baylor County?
+Where can I see a licensed therapist near Baylor County?

 What if I'm in a mental health crisis in Baylor County?